 Ms. Fouché served as Senior Executive Vice President and Advisor to the Chief Executive Officer for TIAA, a financial services firm, from June 2020 to December 2020.
 Prior to that role, she served at TIAA as Senior Executive Vice President and Chief Executive Officer of TIAA Financial Solutions from August 2018 to June 2020.
-From 2013 to August 2018, Ms. Fouché held various roles at Prudential to June 2020.
-From 2013 to August 2018, Ms. Fouche held various roles at Prudential Financial, Inc. ("Prudential"), a financial services firm, including most recently as Group Head of Individual Solutions, responsible for Annuities, Individual Life Insurance, and Prudential Advisors from July 2017 to August 2018, President of Prudential Annuities from February 2015 to July 2017, and Chief Executive Officer of Prudential Group Insurance from February 2014 to February 2015.
-Prior to her roles at Prudential, she was President and Chief Executive Officer of Fireman's Fund Insurance Company ("Fireman's Fund"), held various other senior roles with Fireman's Fund and Chubb & Son, Inc. (now Chubb Ltd.), an insurance company, and was a principal at The Parthenon Group LLC (now EV-Parthenon), a strategy was a principal at The Parthenon Group LLC (now EY-Parthenon), a strategy consulting firm.
+From 2013 to August 2018, Ms. Fouché held various roles at Prudential Financial, Inc. ("Prudential"), a financial services firm, including most recently as Group Head of Individual Solutions, responsible for Annuities, Individual Life Insurance, and Prudential Advisors from July 2017 to August 2018, President of Prudential Annuities from February 2015 to July 2017, and Chief Executive Officer of Prudential Group Insurance from February 2014 to February 2015.
+Prior to her roles at Prudential, she was President and Chief Executive Officer of Fireman's Fund Insurance Company ("Fireman's Fund"), held various other senior roles with Fireman's Fund and Chubb & Son, Inc. (now Chubb Ltd.), an insurance company, and was a principal at The Parthenon Group LLC (now EY-Parthenon), a strategy consulting firm.